checkout/checkoutkit-ios/README.md

-> :warning: We're ending support for these SDKs on 28th April 2023.
+> :warning: ***We're ending support for these SDKs on 28th April 2023.
 You should upgrade to the newest versions of our [Frames iOS SDK](https://github.com/checkout/frames-ios/), and release a new version of your application with these SDKs by that date.
-We would recommend starting this process ASAP.
+We would recommend starting this process ASAP.*** :warning:

 ### Requirements